PowerRabbit/live_search/README.md

 ### About
 The application is built using create-react-app and Redux.
-There is 3 components:
+There ARE 3 components:
 - ManagerForm, which represents the input and implements most of the logic.
 - ManagerEntry, which outputs the employee data.
 - ArrowIcon - just a SVG icon.

-The data is fetche from the server and cleaned by the communication service.
+The data is fetched from the server and cleaned by the communication service.
 The list of all employees and the filtered list of employees are stored in the Redux storage.